What is it that makes content marketing such a successful and desirable tactic?

 That’s a huge difference.
 There’s not a single marketer on this planet who wouldn’t be begging for a 6x lift in conversion.
 Well, maybe there are a couple, otherwise, this statistic wouldn’t exist, just don’t ask me who they are.

 Why do content marketers get better conversion rates then?
-Well, for starters, they are creating value by producing content that people actually care about, rather than being all about the sale.
-This gives them the ability to nurture leads throughout the entire buyers’ journey, right from the Awareness stage.
+Well, for starters, they create value by producing content that people care about, rather than being all about the sale.
+This gives them the ability to nurture leads throughout the entire buyer’s journey, right from the Awareness stage.

 Stats on Content Marketing - Website Traffic